alternatex/store/README.md

 ### File Stores

-Collections stored on a per file basis.
+Collections stored on a file basis.

 **Limitations**